MapsPeople/docs/README.md

 2. The folder structure determines the url structure of the page.
 3. The `*.json`-files named for their parent folders are used to inject data into the Markdown-files in that folder.
 That way you can set the template for all files without repeating yourself in each file's Front Matter, or set a tag on all pages to add it to a collection to set up navigation.
 4. If a page has the same `key` in `eleventyNavigation` as another page, we have a problem.
 You can override what is displayed in the sidebar by setting a `title` under `eleventyNavigation` and making the `key` something distinct.
+5. Creating a redirecting page

+    Set the front matter to the following:

+    ```markdown
+    layout: redirect
+    destination: /path/to/page/
+    ```

 ### Markdown